One of the most important things to determine after a car accident in Ohio is who was at fault.

 Is Ohio a No-Fault State for Auto Insurance?

-Ohio is not a no-fault state.
-In Ohio, the driver who is at fault for the accident is liable for any injuries.
+Short answer: Ohio is not a no-fault state.
+Ohio is an at-fault state.
+This means the driver who is at fault for the accident is liable for any injuries.

 Ohio law requires drivers to carry minimum liability insurance of: